lancedb/lance/docs/blob.rst

 Blob As Files
 =============

-Unlike other data format, Large multimodal data is first class citizen in Lance columnar format.
+Unlike other data formats, large multimodal data is a first-class citizen in the Lance columnar format.
 Lance provides a high-level API to store and retrieve large binary objects (blobs) in Lance datasets.

 .. image:: _static/blob.png
     :scale: 50%

-Lance serves large binary data using :py:class:`lance.BlobFile`, which is a file-like object that lazily read large binary objects.
+Lance serves large binary data using :py:class:`lance.BlobFile`, which is a file-like object that lazily reads large binary objects.

 .. autoclass:: lance.BlobFile
     :members:
     :show-inheritance:
     :noindex:

-To fetch blobs from Lance dataset, you can use :py:meth:`lance.dataset.LanceDataset.take_blobs`.
+To fetch blobs from a Lance dataset, you can use :py:meth:`lance.dataset.LanceDataset.take_blobs`.

-For example, it is easy to use `BlobFile` to extra frames from a video file without loading the entire video into memory.
+For example, it's easy to use `BlobFile` to extract frames from a video file without loading the entire video into memory.

 .. code-block:: python